peeringdb/docs/docs/blog/updating_our_webUI.md

-# We're updating our web UI
+# We're Updating our Web UI

 PeeringDB users [have told us](https://docs.peeringdb.com/blog/peeringdb_2023_roadmap/) that they both love the simplicity of our web UI but want it improved.
 We have started on a project to update it.